 Collecting personal data based on consent

 We may use your personal data to send you marketing communication which you requested.
 These may include information about our products and services, events, activities and promotions of our associated partners’ products or services.
 This communication is subscription based and requires your consent.

-The collection of personal data is based on a consent from, the data subject will be done by using “Consent Forms” that will store documentation related to the consent given by the individual.
+The collection of personal data is based on consent, the data subject will give his/her consent by using “Consent Forms” that will store documentation related to the consent given by the individual.
 Individual consent will always be stored and documented in our system.
-If you have given consent to processing of your personal data you can always withdraw the consent.
+If you have given consent to the processing of your personal data you can always withdraw the consent.

 Collecting personal data based on contractual necessity